North Dakota State Tree

-Alternate, 3 to 6 inches long, 1 to 3 inches wide; margin coarsely and sharply doubly serrate, base of leaf conspicuously inequilateral; upper surface glabrous or slightly scabrous, paler and downy beneath.
+Alternate, 3 to 6 inches long, 1 to 3 inches wide; margin coarsely and sharply doubly serrate, the base of leaf conspicuously inequilateral; upper surface glabrous or slightly scabrous, paler and downy beneath.

-Flower: Appears March to May before leaf buds open, in fascicles of 3 to 5.
+Appears from March to May before leaf buds open, in fascicles of 3 to 5.

 and arching limbs, ending in a maze of graceful drooping branchlets.

 Conservation; Photos and text by: John Seiler, Edward Jensen,